-Mental illness doesn’t mean exotic or strange– but it does mean different.
+Mental illness doesn’t necessary mean exotic or strange– but it does mean different.
 It doesn’t make one bizarre, or odd.
 Coming to faith in Christ really settles this issue for most.
 While our mental illness is flaring up, yet we are still being changed by the Holy Spirit.
 He’s still at work–perhaps hidden, but he still is there.

-Since I’m bipolar I’ve become aware of BP throughout history.
+Since I fight with depression I’ve become aware of mental illness throughout history.
 Many painters and poets, inventors and doctors have come from the ranks of bipolar disorder.
-Many of those with manic depression and sufferers of depression have excelled; we would not have harnessed electricity if it wasn’t because a bipolar/ADHD created the light bulb.
+Because many of those with manic depression and sufferers of depression have excelled; we would not have harnessed electricity if it wasn’t because a bipolar/ADHD created the light bulb.

-Mental illness should be more of a mental difference than a liability.
+Mental illness can be seen as more of a mental difference, than a liability.
 We are not crazy or lunatics running amok.
-Sometimes others pity us; often when they do they shut us off and seal us into a weird sense of extreme wariness.
+Sometimes others pity us; often when they do they shut us off, and permanently seal us up into a weird sense of extreme wariness.
 This should not be.

 13 “You made all the delicate, inner parts of my body